londelec/leandcxmlman/source/sections/SystemMain.rst

 --------------

 Generic diagnostic information and error messages can be recorded to a system logfile.
-Group object node :xmlref:`TraceCfg` and its child element node :xmlref:`SYSLOGFILE` contains settings to enable the system-wide logfile.
+Group object node :xmlref:`TraceCfg` and its child element node :ref:`<ref-SYSLOGFILE>` contains settings to enable the system-wide logfile.
-:xmlref:`Settings` node contains common settings for all logfiles.
+:ref:`<ref-LogSettings>` node contains common settings for all logfiles.
-:xmlref:`TraceCfg` may contain only one :xmlref:`SYSLOGFILE` and one :xmlref:`Settings` element node as shown in the sample below.
+:xmlref:`TraceCfg` may contain only one :ref:`<ref-SYSLOGFILE>` and one :ref:`<ref-LogSettings>` element node as shown in the sample below.

 .. code-block:: none